 - National Gallery of Canada – Free admission every Thursday 5-8 pm

-- Canada Science and Technology Museum – Admission is free daily between 3 pm and 4 pm – you MUST reserve your ticket online for that time slot.
+- Canada Science and Technology Museum – Admission is free daily between 4 pm and 5 pm.

-- Canada Aviation and Space Museum – Admission is free daily between 3 pm and 4 pm.
-You MUST reserve your ticket online for that time slot.
+- Canada Aviation and Space Museum – Admission is free daily between 4 pm and 5 pm.

-- Canada Agriculture and Food Museum – The museum offers free admission from 3:30 – 4:30 p.m.
-You MUST reserve your ticket online in advance for that time slot.
+- Canada Agriculture and Food Museum – The museum offers free admission daily from 4 – 5 p.m.

 10. Check out Ottawa’s Monuments and Memorials

 As the national capital, Ottawa is home to a great number of monuments and memorials reflecting Canadian history and culture that visitors can explore for free.

 Bonus Free Events

 If you happen to be visiting Ottawa at the right time of year then you can enjoy the city’s best festivals for free.
 Winterlude, Ottawa’s free annual celebration of winter, takes place the first three weekends of February, in May the Canadian Tulip Festival celebrates the historic Royal gift of tulips from the Dutch to Canadians immediately following the Second World War and Canada Day festivities take place on July 1st.